 Bio-holonics as the key to the paradigm shift

-Having dismissed the individuus as a convenient fiction, Hamaguchi suggested a model of self that resurrects the individuus in a way that might help us understand both Japanese and Western selves.
-He proposed an alternative formation of the holon developed by Hiroshi Shimizu.
-In Shimizu’s theory, the existence of the individuum is affirmed.
-“The holon in its original form, is a free ‘individual’ with individuality and autonomy, where the choices (freedom) of whether or not to cooperate may be freely decided.
+Having dismissed the individuus as a convenient fiction, Hamaguchi added another concept to his kanjin model to clarify how both Japanese and Western people make sense of the seemingly paradoxical experience of the self as both private and social.
+He proposed an alternative formation of the holon developed by Hiroshi Shimizu that affirms the existence of the individuum by explaining how it takes shape due to processes occurring on the level of relatum.
+In Shimizu’s formulation “the holon in its original form, is a free ‘individual’ with individuality and autonomy, where the choices (freedom) of whether or not to cooperate may be freely decided.
 At the same time, because of its freedom the individual joins voluntarily in the formation of the order within the entire system, thereby making up a ‘whole.’”

-“Shimizu, as an advocate of bio-holonics, emphasize the fact that a systemic order as a universal trait of life is formed gradually within the functional relationship between the individual and the whole or, in other words, within the information feed-back loop connecting the focal holon with the whole system including it.”
+“Shimizu, as an advocate of bio-holonics, emphasizes the fact that a systemic order as a universal trait of life is formed gradually within the functional relationship between the individual and the whole or, in other words, within the information feed-back loop connecting the focal holon with the whole system including it.”
 Within this conception of the holon, the self holon is a complete, self-organized system, but at the same time it by nature enters into a set of relationships making up another larger system.
-Below I paraphrase the stages of the development of the system:
+Below I paraphrase the stages of how this larger system takes shape:

 - Individuus pumps in matter and energy from outside to activate itself.